honeydipper/honeydipper/docs/interpolation.md

 ### *:regex:* Regular expression pattern

 yaml doesn't have native support for regular expressions.
-When Honeydipper detects a string value starts with this prefix, it will interpret the following string as a regular expresstion pattern used for matching the conditions.
+When Honeydipper detects a string value starts with this prefix, it will interpret the following string as a regular expression pattern used for matching the conditions.

 Can be used in system data, event conditions.